accent-starlette/starlette-core/docs/configuration.md

 EMAIL_TIMEOUT=5
 ```

-If you dont want to set these as environment variables you can also define them in code.
+If you don't want to set these as environment variables you can also define them in code.

 ```python
 from starlette.applications import Starlette